-The primary goal of the W-2 program is to help eligible parents prepare for, obtain, and keep unsubsidized employment and to help parents provide for their families and become self-sufficient members of the community in which they live.
+The primary goals of the W-2 program are to: help eligible parents prepare for, obtain, and keep unsubsidized employment; help parents provide for their families; and become self-sufficient members of the community in which they live.
 For eligible parents who cannot work for a long period of time due to significant disability, the W-2 program helps the parents apply for and receive Supplemental Security Income (SSI) /Social Security Disability Insurance (SSDI).